manonja/reactnd-project-myreads-starter/README.md

 The main page displays a list of "shelves" (i.e. categories), each of which contains a number of books.
 The three shelves are:

-    - Currently Reading
+1. Currently reading
-    - Want to Read
+2. Want to read
-    - Read
+3. Read

 Each book has a control that lets you select the shelf for that book.
 When you select a different shelf, the book moves there.
 Note that the default value for the control should always be the current shelf the book is in.